 OPENING STATEMENT OF HON.
-JOHN D. ROCKEFELLER IV, A U.S. SENATOR FROM WEST VIRGINIA to welcome Dr. Sullivan back here.
+JOHN D. ROCKEFELLER IV, A U.S. SENATOR FROM WEST VIRGINIA

+Senator ROCKEFELLER.
+Mr. Chairman, I will not ask questions.
+I was very moved by what Senator Chafee had to say and I want to welcome Dr. Sullivan back here.
 I remember there were some times when there were some exchanges, probably between the two of us, and from this side of the aisle, with you that were not all that pleasant during the last 4 years.